 Pros

-- Open-source and self-hostable, giving complete control over data.
+- Open-source and self-hostable, giving full control over data and infrastructure.

 Cons